Jacob F. Schoellkopf Jr.: Career

 National Aniline and Chemical Company was formed in 1917 by the merger of Schoellkopf Aniline and Chemical, Beckers Aniline and Chemical of Brooklyn, and the Benzol Products Company.
 Included also were certain facilities of Semet-Solvay, the Barrett Company, and the General Chemical company that made coal tar intermediates.
 The executives were Schoellkopf, C. P. Hugo Schoellkopf, I. F. Stone, and Dr. William G. Beckers.
+He was a member of the chemical division of the War Industries Board up until October 1918.

-Additionally, Schoellkopf was president of the "American Magnesia and Covering Company," located at Plymouth Meeting near Philadelphia; vice-president of the "Commonwealth Trust Company" and of the "Central National Bank"; and a director of the Columbia National Bank and of the "Security, Safe Deposit Company."
+Additionally, Schoellkopf was president of the "American Magnesia and Covering Company", located at Plymouth Meeting near Philadelphia; vice-president of the "Commonwealth Trust Company" and of the "Central National Bank"; and a director of the Columbia National Bank and of the "Security, Safe Deposit Company".
 He was also a director of the Niagara Falls Hydraulic Power and Manufacturing Company; a director of the National Aniline and Chemical Company of New York; also of the "Cliff Paper Company" of Niagara Falls and the "International Hotel Company", also of Niagara Falls.
 He was president of the "Contact Process Company" and an investor in the "New York State Steel Company" (which later became Republic Steel).

 Schoellkopf was president of the "Schoellkopf, Hutton & Pomeroy Investment Bank", a private entity, which later evolved into the "Niagara Share Corp.," a closed-end investment fund.
 In 1926, Schoellkopf and his son, Jacob F. Schoellkopf III, engaged Esenwein & Johnson to build the "Niagara Share Building" to house the investment bank.
 The bank was on the third floor of the building and featured a telegraph room and trading floor which was a mini-version of the New York Stock Exchange.